What is a Rain Cloud?

 I'm glad you asked!
 Rain is part of the Earth's water cycle.
 It begins with sunlight heating up water on Earth's surface.
 The heat causes the water to turn into water vapor, which rises into the air.
 As the water vapor cools, it turns back into water and forms droplets.
 Clouds begin to form from large numbers of these droplets.
 In the cloud, droplets come together with other droplets that form larger drops of water.
 Eventually, the drops become too heavy to stay in the cloud and they fall to Earth as rain.
 The water cycle then begins again!

-Have fun with your kids this summer with this easy and fun science experiment creating your very own rain clouds.
+Have fun with your kids this summer with this easy and fun science experiment making rain clouds.
 Before you begin, have a mini discussion on how rain is made!

 - 1-2 Glass Jars